gotinpich1/az-i-idiot/README.md

 # Demo_Project_Repo_VN
-Author of this repository is V Niranjan
+Author of this repository is Veselin